rlivings39/learning-ai/python-lessons/README.md

 The course says that making new primitive types is one of the most complicated Python programming tasks.
 Look at working examples to get inspiration.

+### Containers and memory handling

+Containers tend to overallocate to make appending and insertion faster.
+When growing containers grow proportionally.
+Lists grow by 12.5%, sets by 4x, dicts by 2x.

+`__hash__()` is called on objects to hash them

+You can make custom containers by implementing protocols like `__getitem__(), __contains__(), etc.`

+For new containers consider `collections.abc` and what you can subclass as these force you to implement required methods

 ## File I/O

 Use the `with` idiom to automatically close the file